snowplow/snowbridge/docs/new_docs/reference/transformations.md

 }</code></pre>
 </details>

-#### Snowplow Events: Filter, transform and set partition key based on values in the data.
+#### Snowplow Events: Filter, transform and set destination partition key based on values in the data.

 For this example, the input data is a valid Snowplow TSV event.